 Small business loans are a great option for startups that already have some momentum and — even better — some income coming in.
 That’s because while venture capitalists are all about taking big risks for the potential of big rewards, traditional banking institutions are more careful with their funds.

-So, if you think a small business loan is a good option for your startup funding, here are the best banks for business loans, as well as the types of loans available and the steps you need to take if you’re going to apply for a small business loan.
+So, if you think a small business loan is a good option for your startup funding, here are the best banks for business accounts and loans, as well as the types of loans available and the steps you need to take if you’re going to apply for a small business loan.

 It’s worth it to consider local financial institutions, like credit unions — which often not only award business loans to smaller companies and startups, but may actually do so at a lower rate than a larger institution.
 Most credit unions require people to be a member in order to get a loan, you should do their research before applying.

 Recently, a new wave of online financial institutions that help people apply for business loans has also cropped it.
 It’s worth doing some research to see if this avenue is a good fit for your startup as well.
 Oftentimes the times to apply and the times between applying and receiving the loan are shorter with these online financial institutions than with traditional banks.

 The Small Business Administration also offers long term, low-interest loans that are partially guaranteed by the government.
 They can be a great option for startups looking to apply for a business loan.
 SBA loans are available through local or national lending institutions in your area.

 And, of course, national banks are always an option, too.
 It really depends on your startup, the size of your loan, and your own personal financial history.